How did The Minimalist Lifestyle Movement begin?

 We will take a quick look at how the modern Minimalist Lifestyle Movement began and its influence and impact on life as we know it today.

 The concept of the Minimalist Lifestyle has always been simple common sense and can be traced back to the early Hunter-gatherers.
 It would simply be burdensome to carry more than you actually need.
 Duh!
-Who in the hell convinced us more is better?
+Who in the hell convinced us that more is better?

 We will also define what I believe Minimalism is as a lifestyle and a movement.
 You cannot discuss the origin of Minimalism as a lifestyle without touching on its effect in art, modern design, and architecture